port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube/guides/connect-github-pr-with-sonar-analysis.md

 we used search relation features to map relationships between `githubPullRequest` entities and `sonarAnalysis` entities based on specific **properties** rather than direct identifiers.
 By using **properties** like `title`, `branch`, and `commitSha`, we are able to establish a between the two entities.
-This approach leverages the flexibility of property-based matching, allowing us to define relationships even when direct identifiers are unavailable.
 :::

 <img src='/img/guides/githubPREntityAfterAnalysisMapping.png' width="70%" border='1px' />